 Individual guidance interviews will be offered to students in Years 9, 11, 13 and 14

 Year 9 students

-In autumn first half term students and their parents/ carers will be invited to an individual careers meeting with the school careers advisor.
+Students and their parents/ carers will be invited to an individual careers meeting with the school careers advisor.
 It will be explained to parents/ carers that there will be a person centred review for their child later in the year and the purpose of the careers meeting is to prepare a careers report to inform that meeting.
 The report will include a statement of intent for their continued future provision.

 Year 11 students